U.S. Election Surprise, BREXIT – Part II?

 Chief Investment Strategist

-DISCLAIMER: The opinions expressed in this Investor Letter are those of Fritz Folts of 3EDGE Asset Management, LP and are subject to change without notice in reaction to shifting market conditions.
+DISCLOSURES: The opinions expressed in this Investor Letter are those of Fritz Folts of 3EDGE Asset Management, LP and are subject to change without notice in reaction to shifting market conditions.
 Mr. Folts’ opinions are not intended to provide personal investment advice and do not take into account the investment objectives and financial resources of the reader.
 Mr. Folts’ statements do not constitute an offer to buy or sell any security.
 Investments in securities, including common stocks, fixed income, commodities and ETFs, involve the risk of loss that investors should be prepared to bear.
 Past performance may not be indicative of future results.